Idalia

 Residential development activity is lower than average in Idalia according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers indicates Idalia has seen approximately 7 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, around 35 homes were approved, with an additional 5 approved in FY-26 thus far.
-This results in about 13.7 new residents per year for every home built during this period.
+AreaSearch analysis of ABS building approval numbers indicates Idalia saw approximately 7 new homes approved annually.
+Between FY-21 and FY-25, around 35 homes were approved, with another 5 approved in FY-26.
+This results in an average of about 13.7 new residents per year for each home built over the past five financial years.

-Additionally, recent development has been entirely comprised of detached houses, maintaining the area's suburban identity with a concentration of family homes suitable for buyers seeking space.
-Developers are constructing more detached housing than the existing pattern implies (80.0% at Census), reflecting persistent strong demand for family homes despite densification trends.
-Idalia exhibits characteristics of a mature, established area, with approximately 1619 people per approval.
-Looking ahead, Idalia is projected to grow by 1,065 residents through to 2041, according to the latest AreaSearch quarterly estimate.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially heightening buyer competition and supporting price increases.
+Developers are constructing more detached housing than the existing pattern implies (80.0% at Census), reflecting strong demand for family homes despite densification trends.
+Idalia shows a mature, established area with around 1619 people per approval.
+Looking ahead, AreaSearch estimates Idalia's population to grow by 1,061 residents through to 2041.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development